ublubu/shapes/README.md

 ## About ##

 `shapes` started out as my second Haskell project.
 I'm still working on it.
-It needs to be faster.

 ## Libraries ##